bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 #### The challenges and the solution

-The hardest part of doing fee estimation on a light client is the lack of information: for example, Bitcoin Core's `estimatesmartfee` uses up to the last 1008 blocks and knows everything about the mempool[^mempool], such as the fee rate of every transaction it contains, but a light-client doesn't.
+The hardest part of doing fee estimation on a light client is the lack of information: for example, Bitcoin Core's `estimatesmartfee` uses up to the last 1008 blocks and knows everything about the mempool[^mempool], such as the fee rate of every transaction it contains, but a light-client does not.

-Also, there are other factors that may help doing fee estimation, such as the day of the week (it's well-known that the mempool usually empties during the [weekend]) or the time of the day to anticipate recurring daily events
+Also, there are other factors that may help doing fee estimation, such as the day of the week (the mempool usually empties during the [weekend]) or the time of the day to anticipate recurring daily events
 (such as the batch of [bitmex withdrawals]).

 The idea is to apply Machine Learning (ML) techniques[^disclaimer] to discover patterns over what a light-client knows and see if they are enough to achieve consistently good estimations.

-However this creates another problem: machine learning needs data, or rather, a *lot* of data to work well.
-Can we find this anywhere?

-#### The question and the data we need
+#### The question

 We are going to use a DNN (Deep Neural Network), a ML technique in the supervised learning branch.
-The "ELI5" is: give a lot of example inputs and the desired output to a black box; if there are correlations between inputs and outputs, and there are enough examples, the black box will eventually start predicting the correct output even when given inputs it has never seen before.
+The "ELI5" is: give a lot of example inputs and the desired output to a black box; if there are correlations between inputs and outputs, and there are enough examples, the black box will eventually start predicting the correct output even with inputs it has never seen before.

-To define our input and outputs, we need to start from the question we want to answer.
+To define our inputs and outputs, we need to start from the question we want to answer.
 For a fee estimator this is:

 *"Which fee rate should I use if I want this transaction to be confirmed in at most `n` blocks?"*